gopasspw/kubectl-gopass/README.md

 ## Installation:

 Currently, you need to download the shell script, put it in your path and make it executable.
-It's also available via [krew](https://github.com/kubernetes-sigs/krew) is planned.
+It's also available via [krew](https://github.com/kubernetes-sigs/krew).

 Gopass and kubectl is required for all functionality, jq and yq are required for fetching secrets from kubernetes to gopass.